ssanj/boon/README.md

 ### Tests

-To run any Tests use the `runTests` method:
+To run any Tests use the `REPL.runTests` method:

 ```scala